French ironclad floating battery Dévastation: Design and development

 The was a class of ironclad floating batteries designed during the Crimea War.
 The design was ordered by Napoleon III after the Battle of Sinope, informed by the experience of the French Navy from the conflict.
-They were fitted with a shallow draft so that they could attack Russian coastal forts.
+They were fitted with a shallow draft, which allowed them to operate in shallow waters close to shore and attack Russian coastal forts.
 They had been designed for use in the Battle of Sevastopol but arrived too late as the city had already fallen before they entered service.
 Dévastation was the lead ship of the class.

 Dévastation displaced 1575 MT and 1668 MT at full load.
 The vessel had an overall length of 52.35 m and a length of 51.05 m between perpendiculars.
 Beam was equal to 13.14 m and, while mean draft was 2.54 m, draft was 2.5 m forward and 2.8 m aft.
 The vessel was powered by a single high-pressure steam engine with direct connecting rods.
 The engine had two cylinders, each measuring 0.6 m in bore and in stroke.
 It had a single shaft that drove a single propeller.
 Steam was provided by six locomotive boilers that took their water feed from the sea.
 The engine was rated at 430 ihp at 120 rpm.
 The ship carried 100 t coal.
 To complement the engine, Dévastation was originally equipped with three masts that were rigged with square sails on the main and mizzen masts.
 Total sail area equalled 885 m2.
 The ships were designed to reach 6 kn.
 During trials Dévastation achieved 3.2 kn from 457 ihp at 115 rpm and in service could only attain between 3.2 kn and 3.795 kn.
 The ships proved underpowered and frequently had to rely on other vessels to tow them to their station.

 Dévastation carried a main battery of sixteen 194 mm 16.4 caliber 50-pounder smoothbore guns mounted on a battery deck.
 The upper deck housed two 138.7 mm 18-pounder smoothbore guns or two 12 pounder carronades.
 The vessel's armor consisted of 183 plates of 110 mm thick wrought iron made by Creusot Rive-de-Gier, which weighed in total 297.5 t.
 This created a full-length waterline belt that was 110 mm thick at the waterline.
 Protection for the gun battery was 100 mm thick.
 Armored hatch covers protected the gunports and the oak deck was covered with a sheet of iron.
 The ship's complement numbered 280 or 282 sailors of all ranks.
 An additional 40 marines could also be carried.